NekogramX/NekoX/README.md

 Nekogram is forked from Telegram, thus most locales follows the translations of Telegram for Android, checkout https://translations.telegram.org/en/android/.

 As for the Nekogram specialized strings, we use Crowdin to translate Nekogram.
-Join project at https://neko.crowdin.com/nekogram.
+Join project at https://neko.crowdin.com/nekogram and https://nekox.crowdin.com/nekox.
 Help us bring Nekogram to the world!

 ## Contributors